d3r1n/d3r1n-website/README.md

 ## Todo

-- [ ] Add the Projects page
+- [X] Add the Projects page
+- [X] Add a widget with latest commit's link
+- [ ] Optimize and refactor the css
 - [ ] Add the Contact page
 - [ ] Blog? (maybe)
-- [X] Add a widget with latest commit's link